seanbaxter/circle/pattern/pattern.md

 1. `std::any`-like.
 If there exists a valid non-member `any_cast<Alt>`, use that to convert to the requested type.
 1. Polymorphic types.
 If `std::is_polymorphic_v<V>` is true, use `dynamic_cast` to convert to the requested type.

 In this early implementation, I implement the variant conversion pattern.
-Considering the tediousness of using `std::variant`, I think this is a consider value-add to the language.
+Considering the tediousness of using `std::variant`, I think this is a considerable value-add to the language.

 The authors propose putting the variant type name inside `< >`.
 There are two problems with this:
 1. Due to the existence of comparison operators `<` and `>`, `< >` aren't a syntactic pair in C++.
 Treating them as such (as in _template-arguments-list_) makes syntax error recovery far more difficult than it should be.